nnhsse201920/database-migration/phpmyadmin/README.md

     a. you need to name your own backup file so that your changes are stored in a different sql file
 2. Push changes to GitHub

+*BUILDING THE SPRING EXAMPLE:
+1. Open the api folder in IntelliJ.
+2. Click on "Add Configuration".
+Click on the "+" icon.
+Select Maven.
+3. Specify "clean install -DskipTests" for the Command Line field.
+Click on the OK button.
+4. Click on the Run icon.
+5. The JAR file will be built in the targets folder.

+*CONNECT TO DATABASE USING SPRING API:
+1. In a web browser connect to:  http://localhost:8081/api/users
+2. Alternatively, download and install [Postman](https://learning.postman.com/docs/postman/launching-postman/installation-and-updates/) to make is easier to interact with the Spring API.